javflores/PrimeNumbers/Readme.txt

 How the code has been written:
 - One commit contains broken unit test to show the test-first approach development;
-- once the code has been done the acceptance test passes, until then it just show that the work is in progress;
+- once the code has been done the acceptance test passes, until then it just shows that the work is in progress;

 How to run it:
 - run ConsoleApp from Visual Studio or double click "PrimeNumbers.UI.ConsoleApp.exe" in windows explorer;